 - The Description field is generated from Pay a Vendor Auto Created Bill

-AP automation with global mass payments software efficiently handles either single bill payments or global partner payments (batch payments) with a broader choice of preferred payment methods and local currency payments to numerous countries.
+AP automation with global mass payments software efficiently handles either single bill payments or mass payments (batch payments) with a broader choice of preferred payment methods and local currency payments to numerous countries.

 Tipalti FAQs provide answers about approval workflows, payment method choices and countries, reconciliation reporting, tax compliance, security, and fraud prevention measures.